 Unlike the creepy clowns that have gone viral in recent months (or just creepy clowns in general), paleta payaso is the gift that keeps on giving.
 With a marshmallowy center, a chocolatey exterior, and gummy features, these paletas are basically three candies in one.
 Expect the outside to be slightly cracked or have a few bumps, but the clown shouldn’t frown – unlike the one this kid from Sonora came across earlier this year.
 (It’s all good though, the company behind paleta payaso made it up to him.)

 Though gofio vaguely resembles sawdust, this treat has entertained many generations of Dominican and Puerto Rican children.
 With a mouthful of the powdery candy, kids attempt to say gofio/gofio fiao – though according to Lin-Manuel Miranda, they say fósforo – and more or less spit all the particles in their friends’ face.
 Gofio is sweetened corn powder served in a cone-shaped paper bag.
-Keep a water cup nearby because you’re mouth’s about to get hella dry.
+Keep a water cup nearby because your mouth’s about to get hella dry.

 Pelon Pelo Rico